dvlpr-anas/node-boilerplate/README.md

 2. userName :- john and password :- 123456

 ### Postman Collection
 A Postman collection is included in the project for testing and exploring the API.
-You can find the collection file at qp-assessment.postman_collection.json.
+You can find the collection file named **qp-assessment.postman_collection.json** at root.

 Import this collection into Postman and use the available requests to interact with the API.
 The collection includes examples and covers various API endpoints.